ste7en/SimpleFS/README.md

 # SimpleFS
 A simple FileSystem based on UNIX FS syntax written in C as final project of Algorithms course of Politecnico di Milano.

 The project is a mono module and its source code is in SimpleFS directory with its instructions.
+You can use .in files in /SimpleFS/test directory with cat command from your terminal to test the program with public inputs and compare the results with .out files.

 Here are the commands:

-Reminder: paths have Unix-like syntax, like /dir/dir1/dir2/file.
+(Reminder: paths have Unix-like syntax, like /dir/dir1/dir2/file.)

 • create <file-path>